linaGirl/ee-class/README.md

 Note the super property on the init function, it can be used to call the constructor of the next constructor function in the prototype chain.

+#### «abstract» Classes

+Classes can be declared «abstract» by using the class definition property of «isAbstract : true».
+This allows the Class to still be inherited but will throw an exception if instantiated directly using the «new» keyword.

+    var MyClass = new Class({
+        isAbstract: true,
+        init: function(){
+            console.log('i'll never get executed when the class is instantiated when using the new keyword directly, but will when called from another Class\' constructor by inheritance.');
+        }
+    });

+    var MyChildClass = new Class({
+        inherits: MyClass,
+        init: function constructor(){
+            constructor.super.call(this);
+            console.log('i'm executed too');
+        }
+    });

+    var instance = new MyClass(); // ERROR!!! var instance2 = new MyChildClass(); // i'll never get executed when the class is instantiated when using the new keyword directly, but will when called from another Class\' constructor by inheritance.  i'm executed too

 #### Property Descriptors